hatedabamboo/notes.hatedabamboo.me/docs/posts/lambda-pip-modules.md

     me, [correct](https://github.com/hatedabamboo/notes.hatedabamboo.me/pulls) my
     mistakes and befriend me on one of the social media platforms listed below.

-[^1]: Lambda functions can be executed both synchronously and asynchronous.
+[^1]: Lambda functions can be executed both synchronously and asynchronously.
-[^2]: Which also can be automated pretty easily: upload a new layer is just 7 lines of shell script and requirements.txt file.
+[^2]: Which also can be automated pretty easily: uploading a new layer requires just seven lines of a shell script and a `requirements.txt` file.